-For initial obstacle avoidance, we used our one-sample nearest neighbor conformal prediction method to approximate the point cloud (formed using the Gaussian Splat ellipsoid centers).
-We extract all $N$ points in a $2$ [m] radius (there may be several thousand) of the current quadcopter position.
-To contain $1-\overline{\epsilon} = 0.95$ of these $N$ points, we randomly subselect $n = 200$ points and build balls around them.
-Applying Theorem~\ref{thm: main_cp}, the resulting $C(\epsilon)$ union of balls (Theorem~\ref{thm: union_cp}) will contain the $n$ subselected points and in expectation $(1-\epsilon) (N - n)$ of the remaining points.
-Therefore, we choose $\epsilon$ such that $n + (1-\epsilon) (N - n) = (1-\overline{\epsilon}) N$ and set radius $r$ using Theorem~\ref{thm: main_cp}.
-We inflate this radius by $0.2$ [m] to account for the quadcopter's volume.
-If $(1-\overline{\epsilon}) N \leq n$, we randomly select $1-\overline{\epsilon}$ of the $N$ points and skip the conformal procedure.
-To avoid each $C_i$ ball in MPC, we linearize $h_i(x) = (x - x_i)^T (x - x_i) - r > 0$ about the previous guess $\overline{x}_t$.
-Fig.~\ref{fig: point_cloud} visualizes our $C(\epsilon)$ approximation to the nearby point cloud for a quadcopter position near the ladder.
+For initial obstacle avoidance in our hardware experiments we used our unsafe-only nearest neighbor method to approximate the point cloud (the Gaussian Splat ellipsoid centers).
+We extract all $N$ nearby points (there may be several thousand) to the current quadcopter position.
+To contain $1-\overline{\epsilon} = 0.95$ of these $N$ points, we randomly subselect $n = 200$ points and build balls around them. $C(\epsilon)$ will contain the $n$ subselected points and in expectation $(1-\epsilon) (N - n)$ of the remaining points.
+Thus, we choose $\epsilon$ such that $n + (1-\epsilon) (N - n) = (1-\overline{\epsilon}) N$ and set radius $r$ using Theorem~\ref{thm: main_cp}.
+To avoid each ball in MPC, we linearize $h_i(x) = (x - x_i)^T (x - x_i) - r > 0$ about previous guess $\overline{x}_t$.
+Figure~\ref{fig: point_cloud} visualizes our $C(\epsilon)$ point cloud approximation for a quadcopter position near the ladder.